 6.1 How do I store leftover lobster pasta?

-Store any leftovers in an airtight container in the refrigerator for up to three days.
-Reheat gently on the stove in a skillet with a bit of added cream or butter.
+Put it in an airtight container in the fridge for up to three days. reheat slowly in a pan with a little cream or butter to keep it creamy.

 6.2 Can I use frozen lobster or lobster meat for this recipe?